XimeraProject/ximeraFirstSteps/README.md

 Git is fundamental to working with Ximera.
 All Ximera documents that will be deployed online must be in Git repository.

-When using Docker-with-WSL, it'll be most convenient to use the git software thats automatically available inside WSL.
+When using Docker-with-WSL, it'll be most convenient to use the git software that's automatically available inside WSL.
 You can optionally also install git on your Windows PC, but it will not be used for this repo.
 <!-- If you have no experience with Git, the developers are happy to help get you started with Git, email: `ximera@math.osu.edu` -->

 ### Git on Windows